wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/speaker-recognition/">Speaker Recognition</a> identifies and verifies the people speaking based on audio.
    <br /><br />

+   <a name="LUIS"></a>

    ### Language Understanding Intelligent Service (LUIS)

-   LUIS trains a language model that can understand spoken or text-based commands.
+   <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/create-language-model-with-language-understanding/2-get-started">LUIS</a> trains a language model that can understand spoken or text-based commands.

+   DEMO: <a target="_blank" href="https://www.luis.ai/">https://www.luis.ai</a>

+   Separate resources are created for authoring processing from prediction runs so that utilization for the two can be tracked separately.

 1. View a demo interface to voice control lighting in a virtual home.